Building the Right Support:

 The Transforming Care Programme:

 The delivery of Building the Right Support is being overseen by the national Transforming Care programme, which is managed by the Transforming Care Delivery Board (TCDB).

 At local levels, the programme is run by 48 different Transforming Care Partnerships (TCPs) across England.
-TCPs are made up of clinical commissioning groups (CCGs), special commissioners, and local authorities.
+TCPs are made up of clinical commissioning groups (CCGs) or integrated care systems (ICSs), special commissioners, and local authorities.
 Each TCP is in charge of local plans to improve health and care.

 The main way Transforming Care works with people is by using Care, Education and Treatment Reviews (CETRs) with children and young people, and Care and Treatment Reviews (CTRs) with adults.

 CTRs and CETRs are a meeting about a person who has a learning disability and/or autism and who is either at-risk of being admitted to, or is currently detained in, an in-patient (usually psychiatric) service.
 CETRs and CTRs should focus on hospital discharge or avoiding admission.
 They should ensure people are getting the right support and help they need, and that this is at home, or as close to home as possible.

 CETRs/CTRs can be requested at any time.
 They should be arranged by the commissioner.

 In the community, CETRs/CTRs should happen if hospital admission is a risk.
 This is called a "Blue Light CETR/CTR."
 Blue Light CETRs/CTRs will often be arranged very quickly and held over the phone.